Bijection, injection and surjection: Category theory

 In the category of sets, injections, surjections, and bijections correspond precisely to monomorphisms, epimorphisms, and isomorphisms, respectively.

 History

 The Oxford English Dictionary records the use of the word injection as a noun by S. Mac Lane in Bulletin of the American Mathematical Society (1950), and injective as an adjective by Eilenberg and Steenrod in Foundations of Algebraic Topology (1952).

-However, it was not until the French Bourbaki group coined the injective-surjective-bijective terminology (both as nouns and adjectives) that they achieved widespread adoption.
+However, it was not until the French Bourbaki group coined the injective-surjective-bijective terminology in 1954 in Théorie des ensembles (both as nouns and adjectives) that they achieved widespread adoption.